 The Company is subject to the informational reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance therewith files periodic reports and other information with the Securities and Exchange Commission (the "Commission").
-The registration statement ("Registration Statement") (which term encompasses any amendments thereto) and the exhibits thereto filed by the Company with the Commission, as well as the reports and other information filed by the Company with the Commission, may be inspected at the public reference facilities maintained by the Commission at Room 1024, Judiciary Plaza, 450 Fifth Street, N.W., Washington, D.C.
+The registration statement ("Registration Statement") (which term encompasses any amendments thereto) and the exhibits thereto filed by the Company with the Commission, as well as the reports and other information filed by the Company with the Commission, may be inspected at the public reference facilities maintained by Washington, D.C.
 20549 and are also available for inspection and copying at the regional offices of the Commission located at Seven World Trade Center, 13th Floor, New York, New York 10048, and Citicorp Center, 500 West Madison Street, Suite 1400, Chicago, Illinois 60661, and at the New York Stock Exchange located at 20 Broad Street, New York, New York 10005.
 Copies of such material may also be obtained from the Public Reference Section of the Commission at 450 Fifth Street, N.W., Washington, D.C.
 20549 at prescribed rates.
-The Company will send to each holder of the Notes annual reports containing audited consolidated financial statements of the Company and a report thereon by independent public accountants and quarterly reports for the first three quarters of each fiscal year containing unaudited condensed consolidated financial information, in compliance with the terms of the Indenture pursuant to which the Notes will be
+In addition, the Commission maintains a Web site at http:/www.sec.gov that contains periodic reports and other information regarding registrants, like the Company, that file electronically with the Commission.
+The Company will send to each holder of the Notes annual reports containing audited consolidated financial statements of the Company and a report thereon by independent public accountants and quarterly reports for the first three quarters of each fiscal year containing unaudited condensed consolidated financial information, in compliance with the terms of the Indenture pursuant to which the Notes will be issued.